 Know Before You Go

-Gilmerton is just outside Edinburgh.
+Gilmerton is in southern Edinburgh.
 Grab a bus from Princes Street or North Bridge- the 3 or the 29 (heading to Mayfield and Gilmerton respectively).
 Both take you to the LIDL supermarket, which is diagonally opposite the little white cottage that's connected to the Ladbrokes shop.
 That cottage is the entrance to the site!
 Booking is essential: Call 07914 829177 or 0131 666 2035, email (email@example.com ) or text to arrange a tour, maximum of 12 per tour Winter Tours (October-March): Monday - Friday 12pm Tour Saturday & Sunday 12pm & 2pm Tour Summer Tours (April-September): Monday - Friday 11am, 12pm, 2pm, 3pm Tour Saturday & Sunday 12pm, 2pm, 3pm.
 Tour lasts approximately 1 hour.